auth0/auth0.net/README.md

-.Net client library for the Auth0 platform.
+# .Net client library for the Auth0 platform.

-Version **4.x** is meant to be used if your tenant has enabled the flag `OAuth 2.0 API Authorization` in your [tenant settings](https://manage.auth0.com/#/account/advanced), if not please continue using **v3.x**.
+Version **4.x** is meant to be used for clients that are either flagged as **OIDC Conformant** (under the **OAuth** tab in the client **Advanced settings**) or if you are triggering the OIDC-conformant pipeline by using the `audience` parameter when starting an authorization flow.

+If not, please continue using **v3.x**.
 Both version will be fully supported and mantained.

 ## Changes

 * V4 contains some breaking changes (mostly to accomodate OIDC-conformant clients, but also fix some inconsistencies) and some new functionality.
 Changes are listed [here](v4-changes.md).

 ## Management API

 ### Full Documentation